 About Me

-I’ve been teaching and studying writing for over thirty years, first at the University of Pittsburgh (where I earned my PhD); next at Drake University in Des Moines, Iowa, where I helped design a more integrated English studies undergraduate curriculum; then at the University of Wisconsin-Milwaukee, where I directed its first-year composition program.
-I now teach at the University of Louisville, where I've held an appointment as Endowed Chair in Rhetoric and Composition until entering phased retirement in 2021.
+I’ve taught and studied writing for over forty years, first at the University of Pittsburgh (where I earned my PhD); next at Drake University in Des Moines, Iowa, where I helped design a more integrated English studies undergraduate curriculum; then at the University of Wisconsin-Milwaukee, where I directed its first-year composition program.
+Until my full retirement in 2024, I taught at the University of Louisville, where I held an appointment as Endowed Chair in Rhetoric and Composition until entering phased retirement in 2021.

 I’ve devoted much of my teaching and scholarship to exploring the uses of the ordinary work that is accomplished, or can be, in first-year composition courses, particularly with so-called “basic writers,” students who tend to be dismissed as “not college material.”
 I’m convinced by my experience as a teacher that while many students (and many others) can and do benefit from sustained attention to their writing (and reading) practices, many of the difficulties students experience with college writing result from damaging myths that circulate widely in the culture about what writing involves, and from material (including institutional) constraints on students’ work, rather than from any inherent limitations in the students themselves.
 In Writing Conventions, the textbook Min-Zhan Lu and I co-wrote, we offer a way for teachers to engage students directly in sorting through their confusion about such matters as composing processes, error, audience, genres, purpose, vocabulary, and reading.
 And in workshops at colleges and universities, I have helped faculty across the disciplines better understand and work with their students on the challenges of writing.